croydondias/Quick/Readme.txt

 psql -U postgres
 psql -d production -U sylvain --password

+# Technology Stack

+- Spring boot server side
+-- REST api
+- UI Developed completely using Bootstrap and jquery.
+- Angular JS is used in the UI to talk to the backend via the REST api provided by the server.
+- Postgres used for the database.
+Since Hibernate is used for querying the database, it should be quite a simple change to swap the underlying database to something else like MySQL, Oracle, etc.
+- Maven is used for dependency management.

 # Please obtain a Google maps developer key (https://developers.google.com/maps/) and replace the one in /public/index.html